Welcoming your new puppy or kitten

 April to September is a popular time for people to bring home their furry arrival, whether you know a neighbour with a pet who has recently given birth, or have sought out a reputable breeder.
 We’re of the opinion that any animal will bring joy into your life, but the satisfaction of rescuing a pet in need through adoption will make the experience even more fulfilling.
 We would always encourage visiting a rescue centre if it’s an option, and giving a cat or dog a second chance at a happy, healthy life.

 As soon as you’ve chosen your new pet, or more likely, as soon as they’ve chosen you, the first thing you’ll want to do is ensure they’ve spent eight weeks in the company of their mother and siblings.
-This time of bonding and nurture is so important for their development.
+This time of bonding and nurture is essential for their development.

 While you wait for their arrival, one of the best things you can do is pet-proof your home.
 Cover all bases, from hiding exposed electrical cords they might try to chew on, add safety locks to doors or areas that might be a safety hazard, and consider rehoming or moving plants that might be toxic to pets.